mlcommons/algorithmic-efficiency/README.md

 ### Are we allowed to use our own hardware to self-report the results?
 No. However you are allowed to use your own hardware to report the best hyperparameter point to qualify for a compute sponsorship offering a free evaluation on the full benchmark set, see [Rules](./RULES.md#qualification-set)

+# Citing AlgoPerf Benchmark
+Todo: how to cite the algoperf benchmark?